WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 This tutorial assumes that [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) are installed, and that a Python 3.9+ environment is available.
-Finally, running this tutorial requires  at least 64 GB or RAM.
+Finally, running this tutorial requires  at least 64 GB of RAM.

 ## 1. Download input documents